Why is high-quality child care and early education so important?

 Program accreditation is a process in which early care and education programs can assess and improve the quality of the services.
 Public and non-public early childhood and school-age programs in Maryland can pursue national, regional, or state accreditation.
-Through the accreditation process, a program voluntarily pursues self-study, program improvement, and external program review to achieve and publicly confirm that it meets national and/or state quality standards.
+Through the accreditation process, a program voluntarily seeks self-study, program improvement, and external program review to achieve and publicly confirm that it meets national and/or state quality standards.

 Children benefit from accredited programs because the learning environments meet standards that promote stimulating, positive, and growth-oriented practices.
 Families benefit from the accreditation process because their children are in learning environments that reflect the research and best practices of the field.

 My family uses vouchers for child care.
 Do Maryland EXCELS programs accept them?

-Accepting vouchers is at the discretion of individual programs; however, programs that accept Child Care Scholarship vouchers are required to participate in Maryland EXCELS.
+Accepting Child Care Scholarship is at the discretion of individual programs; however, programs that accept Child Care Scholarship vouchers must participate in Maryland EXCELS.

 How can I get more information about participating in Maryland EXCELS to my program/provider?